By Michael Lanza

 Let’s admit it: We don’t always take our base layers as seriously and we do our outerwear and insulation—or packs, tents, boots and other gear, for that matter.
 But this under-appreciated first stage in a layering system for the outdoors really sets the table for how comfortable you’ll be.
 Base layers that don’t perform well probably won’t kill you, but misery isn’t a good companion.
 This is what we wear against our skin.
 It matters.

-After much testing from the trails to the mountains and the gym year-round, the long-sleeve tops, T-shirts, shorts, underwear, and sun cap reviewed here are the best I’ve found for dayhiking, backpacking, trail running, climbing, and training.
+After much testing from the trails to the mountains to the gym year-round, the long-sleeve tops, T-shirts, shorts, underwear, socks, and compression socks, shorts, and tights reviewed here are the best I’ve found for dayhiking, backpacking, trail running, climbing, and training.
 And over the course of a quarter-century of testing and reviewing gear, including the 10 years I spent as the lead gear reviewer for Backpacker magazine and even longer running this blog, I’ve learned how to distinguish the mediocre from the excellent.

 What You Need to Know About Synthetic Versus Wool

 We all know that synthetic fabrics wick moisture and dry quickly, while wool keeps you warm even once it’s wet.
 My experience with dozens of base layers is that both types keep getting better.
 Modern synthetics are getting lighter and more efficient at moving moisture.
 I wear lightweight synthetic base layers for high-intensity activities in warm temperatures, and midweight synthetics for moderate-intensity activities in cool temps.
 But synthetics can get sweat-soaked (leaving you cold on cool days) and stinky after many days of wearing and multiple washings.